 Endowments from the Adams County Community Foundation will be pooled with those of or our partner the Scioto Foundation and invested in common yet accounted for separately.
 The investment approach is a total return concept.
 This means investing for a comprehensive return, including interest and dividends, earnings on stocks and bonds, plus realized and unrealized gains and losses.
 Scioto currently manages over $40,000,000 in assets.

 Three professional money management institutions currently manage the funds within the parameters provided by the Scioto Foundation’s Investment Policy Statement (IPS).
-Scioto’s Board of Directors sets and approves the IPS, and the Investment Committee is charged with approving investment strategy and monitoring the performance of the investment portfolio on a quarterly basis.
-A trustee of the Adams County Community Foundation has been invited to serve on the Scioto Foundation Investment Committee.
+Scioto’s Board of Governors sets and approves the IPS, and the Investment Committee is charged with approving investment strategy and monitoring the performance of the investment portfolio on a quarterly basis.
+A trustee of the Adams County Community Foundation has been invited to participate as needed on the Scioto Foundation Investment Committee.

 The goal of the IPS is to accumulate a pool of assets sufficient to build capital for future use while meeting the corresponding obligation to support current and future needs.
 To do this the asset management objective is to provide annualized returns that exceed the rate of inflation plus 4% grant payout net of fees.